johnbohunt/Filter.Regeneration/John/README.md

 Turn on the roughing pump _!specify procedure_
 Note, You DO NOT want to accidentally open the system to the outside atmosphere!!!!
 Please check and double check what you are about to do at these steps!
 Slowly open up valves in order of nearest to furthest from roughing pump, waiting for the system pressure to drop to 2-10 torr.
-_!These last three lines of instruction are clearly out of date, these need to be updated._

 ---
 ### Run the Heater Tape